IvanTurgenev/whocasa/README.md

 # whocasa

+Send notifications who leaves or enters home by cellphones, laptops etc.

+## Posible better ways.

-UPDATE: Someone has found a better way to detect iphones but my coding skills suck to translate this C# code to python.
+1: Someone has found a better way to detect iphones but my coding skills suck to translate this C# code to python.
 [HERE](http://www.power-home.com/forum/forum_posts.asp?TID=3250)

-UPDATE: Thought on doing also some `tcpdump` to check if a device is sending stuff like discovery services etc. So it aways listens.
+2: Thought on doing also some `tcpdump` to check if a device is sending stuff like discovery services etc. So it aways listens.

+3: Might be better if we had control over the router/modem, DD-WRT, relay all traffic to the pi idk.

+## Setup

-REQUIREMENTS: nmap, python3.
+REQUIREMENTS:`nmap`, python3.

-Send notifications who leaves or enters home by cellphones, laptops etc

-Nice on mini linux boards

 1) Register in http://www.pushetta.com.